Sefaria/Sefaria-Topics/README.md

 2. cleaned_docs_for_doc2vec.txt
 3. Hebrew_Wiki_Dicta.txt

+All other necessary files are included included within this GitHub Repo.

 ### How to Run the Project

 There are a total of three files that need to be run, in a particular order, to produce and test the doc2vec model

 1. create_docs_for_doc2vec.py
     * Combs through the entire Sefaria Corpus to clean, preprocess and prepare the text to be trained in a Doc2Vec model.
 Stopwords, punctuation and other trivial information need be removed as well as Docs need to be defined.
 Additionally, multiple word phrases are also dealt with in this file.
-Lastly, there is the option to include Hebrew Wikipedia into the corpus as well (boolean is set in the Constants file)
+Lastly, there is the option to include Hebrew Wikipedia into the corpus as well (via a boolean which set in the Constants file)
 2. Doc2Vec.py
     * Trains a Doc2Vec Model using the Docs created in the previous file
 3. Doc2Vec_test_model.py